Min Phalaung: Accession

 After Min Bin died in 1554, he remained governor of Sittantin, loyally serving under his half-brother Dikkha (r.
 1554–1556), his paternal nephews King Saw Hla (r.
 1556–1564) and King Sekkya (r.
 1564–1572).
 In 1572, King Sekkya suddenly died, and the court chose Phalaung as king.
 At the coronation ceremony, Phalaung, who was styled as Sikandar Shah, the Sultan of Bengal, took Sekkya's daughter Saw Shin Latt (his first cousin, twice removed) as queen.
 He also married Saw Thanda, who had been queen of the previous three kings including his father.
 He made his eldest son Thado Dhamma Raza his heir-apparent, and his second son the chief of the armed forces.

 Reign

 By his accession, Arakan had been firmly established as a major power in the region.
 The coastal kingdom thus far had focused its energies on controlling the Bay of Bengal coastline from the Sundarbans in Bengal to Cape Negrais with its powerful navy, armed with Portuguese mercenaries and munitions.
-Its eastern policy had been to not to attract the attention of Toungoo Dynasty, which under King Bayinnaung was assembling the largest empire in the history of Southeast Asia.
+Its eastern policy had been not to attract the attention of Toungoo Dynasty, which under King Bayinnaung was assembling the largest empire in the history of Southeast Asia.